skupperproject/skupper-example-hello-world/README.md

     <login-command-for-your-provider>
     kubectl create namespace east
     kubectl config set-context --current --namespace east
-    skupper init --edge
+    skupper init --cluster-local

-Using the `--edge` argument in `east` disables network ingress at the Skupper router layer.
-In our scenario, `east` needs to establish one outbound connection to `west`.
-It does not need to accept any incoming connections.
-As a result, no network ingress is required in `east`.
+Note that using `--cluster-local` in `east` is done simply to make local development with Minikube easier.
+It's not required if your two namespaces are on different hosts or on public clusters.

 See [Getting started with Skupper](https://skupper.io/start/) for more information about setting up namespaces.